Cookies & personal data

 1-on-1 Meeting(1-on-1 Meeting)

-A regular, one-on-one meeting between a manager and employee (15-60 minutes, weekly or biweekly).
-The main goal is not task status, but supporting the employee: their feelings, blockers, development.
+A regular one-on-one between manager and employee (15-60 min, weekly or bi-weekly).
+It's not a status update—it's about supporting the employee: their feelings, blockers, development.
 One of the most underrated retention tools.

-"After implementing mandatory biweekly 1-on-1s, eNPS increased by 18 points in one quarter."
+"After making bi-weekly 1-on-1s mandatory, eNPS grew 18 points in one quarter."

 E